Werner Fenchel

-Moritz Werner Fenchel ([ˈfɛnçəl]; 3 May 1905 – 24 January 1988) was a mathematician known for his contributions to geometry and to optimization theory.
+Moritz Werner Fenchel ([ˈfɛnçəl]; 3 May 1905 – 24 January 1988) was a German-Danish mathematician known for his contributions to geometry and to optimization theory.
 Fenchel established the basic results of convex analysis and nonlinear optimization theory which would, in time, serve as the foundation for nonlinear programming.
 A German-born Jew and early refugee from Nazi suppression of intellectuals, Fenchel lived most of his life in Denmark.
 Fenchel's monographs and lecture notes are considered influential.

 Biography

 Early life and education

 Fenchel was born on 3 May 1905 in Berlin, Germany, his younger brother was the Israeli film director and architect Heinz Fenchel.

 Fenchel studied mathematics and physics at the University of Berlin between 1923 and 1928.
 He wrote his doctorate thesis in geometry (Über Krümmung und Windung geschlossener Raumkurven) under Ludwig Bieberbach.

 Professorship in Germany

 From 1928 to 1933, Fenchel was Professor E. Landau's Assistant at the University of Göttingen.
-During a one-year leave (on Rockefeller Fellowship) between 1930 and 1931, Fenchel spent time in Rome with Levi-Civita, as well as in Copenhagen with Harald Bohr and Tommy Bonnesen.
+During a one-year leave (on Rockefeller Fellowship) between 1930 and 1931, Fenchel spent time in Rome with Tullio Levi-Civita, as well as in Copenhagen with Harald Bohr and Tommy Bonnesen.

 He visited Denmark again in 1932.